 The significant additions are on the coaching staff with RB coach Duce Staley and OC Anthony Lynn.
 From 2018 to 2020, with Lynn as head coach, the Chargers RBs were third or higher in the NFL in target share.
 This should pair perfectly with Swift’s skill set.

 With Adrian Peterson hitting free agency, the Lions looked to add to their RB depth chart.
 They signed former Packers RB Jamaal Williams to a two-year, $7.5 million deal.
 Williams rushed for at least 460 yards in each of his four years in Green Bay, averaging 4.0 yards per carry.
 He’s also caught at least 30 passes in each of the last two seasons.

 With Kenny Golladay and Marvin Jones gone, the Lions’ WR depth chart looks significantly different.
-While Detroit will likely address the position in the draft, they made some moves during free agency as well.
+With the loss of their two leading receivers, Detroit added some receivers of their own in free agency.

 The first of which was adding a familiar name in Breshad Perriman.
-The son of former Lions standout receiver Brett Perriman, Breshad would be the WR1 if the season started today.
-Across 2019 and 2020, he recorded 66 receptions for 1,150 yards and 9 touchdowns with the Buccaneers and Jets.
+The son of former Lions standout receiver Brett Perriman, Breshad may be the WR1 when the season begins.
+Across 2019 and 2020, he recorded 66 receptions for 1,150 yards and 9 touchdowns with the Tampa Bay Buccaneers and New York Jets.

 Tyrell Williams also signed with the Lions during the offseason.
 He spent the past two seasons with the Las Vegas Raiders, hauling in 42 catches for 651 yards and 6 touchdowns in 2019 before spending last season on injured reserve.